hanson-hschang/ros2-vicon/README.md

 You can run `ros2` commands as if you have `ros2` installed on local machine.
 Just prepend `docker run -it --rm <name> ros2`.

-By default, the starting directory for the image is set to `/bag_files`.

 > To use your own script or folder outside of the container, you have to create the container without `--rm` flag, and copy the contents inside.
 Take a look [here](https://docs.docker.com/reference/cli/docker/container/cp/).

 ### Test Ros2: Talker and Listener